lutangar/lutangar/README.md

 - Testing
 - Documenting *Document all the things !!!*
-- 📋 Kanban *nothing better thant a tidy board*
+- 📋 Kanban *nothing better than a tidy board*
-- Peer Review (who doesn't love to have people reading their hard work?)
+- Peer Review *(who doesn't love to have people reading their hard work?)*
 - DDD *still a work in progress*

 ### Technologies